RESTORATION & CONSERVATION SERVICES | FURNITURE RESTORATION

 Our furniture restoration department also treats a wide range of historic, modern and contemporary wooden artefacts.
 Projects have included stabilising the decayed interior and consolidating the surface of the iconic Spirit of Gaiety for the Victoria & Albert Museum, and cleaning and restoring various missing sections of the Grinling Gibbons carvings around the organ at St Paul’s Cathedral.

 Furniture restoration services we offer, include:

 Restoring furniture with damaged or missing sections using traditional techniques such as wood turning and wood carving.
 Wherever possible, we use matching timber of the same age and quality.
-Over the fifty years Plowden & Smith has been in business, we have built up an extensive stock of eighteenth and nineteenth century timber to ensure the best possible match.
+Over the 50 years Plowden & Smith has been in business, we have built up an extensive stock of 18th and 19th Century timber to ensure the best possible match.

 Restoring Furniture Elements

-Restoring or recasting missing ormolu mounts, brass and steel handles, and repairing or replacing locks and keys, drawing on Plowden & Smith’s extensive stock of period fittings, wherever possible to ensure an historical accurate replacement.
-Replicating aged mirror glass using techniques that imitate the natural aging process and restoring or replacing broken and missing marble table tops.
-We are one of the few companies with the skills required for tin plating or tinning.
+For example restoring or replacing broken and missing marble table tops, restoring or recasting missing ormolu mounts and brass and steel handles, as well as repairing or replacing locks and keys, drawing on our extensive stock of period fittings to ensure, wherever possible, an historical accurate replacement.
+We also replicate antique mirror glass using techniques that imitate the natural aging process.

 Condition Reporting and Consultancy Services

-In addition to interventive treatments, we offer a wide range of bespoke consultancy services, including condition reporting, remote environmental monitoring and environmental optimisation to protect furniture from the damage caused overtime by dramatic temperature and humidity swings.
-Find out more about our condition reporting services here.
-For all other consultancy type services, please contact us.
+In addition to interventive treatments, we offer a wide range of bespoke consultancy services, including independent condition reporting, remote environmental monitoring and environmental optimisation to protect furniture from the damage caused overtime by dramatic temperature and humidity swings.
+Find out more about our independent condition reporting services here.
+For consultancy services, please contact us.